EMR Rating, EMR Score and Workers Compensation Insurance

-Each claim is analyzed using an EMR worksheet that looks at different factors such as the type of incident and monetary value.
+Each claim analyzed is using an EMR worksheet that looks at different factors such as the type of incident and monetary value.
 Another factor that could affect your EMR is the size of your payroll.

 You can compare yourself to the industry average which is 1.0, and keep in mind anything above 1.0 is high.
-Looking at best performers in your industry, they might have very low EMR's, so a 1.0 could then be considered high.
+Looking at the best performers in your industry, they might have very low EMR’s, so a 1.0 could then be high.

 You can also compare yourself to your own performance.
 Since no employers have the same experience, take a look at yourself instead of others.
 Maybe you had a higher EMR in the past, but how are you decreasing it now?
 Are you using enhanced safety programs and paying more attention to safety measures?

 Lowering your EMR Rating is always something good because it means your workers are safe and you’re doing a great job at keeping them safe.